rwndy/course-web-fullstack/modules/github-2/README.md

 ![](./assets/github-create-pull-request-button.png)

-Discuss and review your code with peers.
+Discuss and review your code with your peers.

 Deploy the `branch` for testing purpose.